How to: Research proposal

 At the Berlin School of Mind and Brain you will have to apply with your own proposal for a doctoral research project.
 This is the central building block of your application.

-We know that this is a challenging feat for junior researchers.
-From the proposal the admission committee hopes to glean the level of interest, methodological expertise, academic prowess; and intellectual independence of the respective applicant.
+Purpose: We know that this is a challenging feat for junior researchers.
+From the proposal the admission committee hopes to glean the level of interest, methodological expertise, academic prowess, and intellectual independence of the respective applicant.
 The proposal should have max. five pages plus references and must, in addition, relate to one of the six research areas of the school.
 All research proposals must have clear mind and brain relevance.
 You should have developed the idea by yourself.

 Please note: After having been accepted, you will have to agree with your supervisor on a definite doctoral project/topic.
 This may be exactly the topic as presented by you, but in all likelihood your project will have to be modified to be suitable for a three-year doctorate, or it may need major changes or revisions to be feasible and manageable at all.
 Please bear that in mind.

-However, we can offer the following advice which is based on our experience with previous applications:
+We can offer the following advice which is based on our experience with previous applications:

 (1) Before you apply